Allied Irish post-IPO profit dips on fewer one-offs

 The bank also clawed back 211 million euros from money put aside for bad loans last year compared to 19 million in the six months to June 30.

-Increases in income levels elsewhere and a 15 percent rise in new lending, most notably in Ireland's fast recovering mortgage market where approvals rose 41 percent, powered a 48 percent rise in pre-provision operating profit.
+Increases in income levels elsewhere and a 15 percent rise in new lending powered a 48 percent rise in pre-provision operating profit.

-The bank's shares were up 1.3 percent at 4.97 euros at 0745 GMT to stand 13 percent higher than its listing price.
+"All of our financial indicators are in line with or ahead of expectations, with strong profitability, a stronger balance sheet and significant capital generation," Chief Executive Bernard Byrne said in a statement.

-Having highlighted its level of excess capital over the next two or three years as a key selling point in last month's IPO, AIB said its core tier one capital ratio rose to 16.6 percent from 16.0 percent at the end of March.
+Its core tier one capital ratio rose to 16.6 percent from 16.0 percent at the end of March, significantly above its medium term target of 13 percent.

-That was significantly above its medium term target of 13 percent and Bourke said the bank would return that excess capital to shareholders in the first part through normal dividends, likely beginning at full year 2017, with the remainder available via special buybacks or other means.
+Its net interest margin grew to 2.54 percent from 2.46 percent in the first quarter.